The Patriot of Liberty Corner

 Through the 1980’s, he drove around in a converted 1955 school bus that was painted red, white and blue, with a quote from Thomas Jefferson on both sides and a picture of George Washington in one window.
 But Mr. Richardt refused to take out auto insurance, maintaining that being forced to buy protection from insurance companies was unconstitutional.

-For years, whenever police would stop his bus and ask for insurance credentials, he would hand over a Bible, saying it was the only protection he needed.
-He was convicted of driving without insurance in March 1986, and as a result he was sent to the Somerset County Jail that December to serve 100 days.
+For years, whenever police stopped his bus and asked for insurance credentials, he handed over a Bible, saying it was the only protection he needed.
+He was convicted of driving without insurance in March 1986, and as a result, he was sent to the Somerset County Jail that December to serve 100 days.
 That sentence was later reduced to 65 days for good behavior, and he was released in February 1987.

 The Famous Tricycle

 The blue tricycle with baskets on the back, Richardt was often seen riding around town.
-Easily distinguished by white hair tied into a small ponytail, he could be seen peddling briskly on virtually any main road in town throughout the 1990’s.
-Mr. Richardt’s life was essentially an open book, with his many letters to this newspaper touching not only on his views but on his travels and encounters with people.
+Easily distinguished by white hair tied into a small ponytail, he could be seen peddling briskly on virtually any main road in town throughout the 1990s.
+Mr. Richardt’s life was essentially an open book, with his many letters to this newspaper touching his views and his travels and encounters with people.

 Irwin’s Farm

-According to Kathryn Reusse Peer, a local resident, “Every late winter he would invite school children to his farm to observe “sugarin’ off” as he tapped his maple trees and made syrup.
+According to a local resident, Kathryn Reusse Peer said, “Every late winter he would invite school children to his farm to observe “sugarin’ off” as he tapped his maple trees and made syrup.
 He lived a simple life.
 He was a kind and gentle soul, but fierce in his religious and political beliefs.”

 The 1989 Township Election

 The arrest generated widespread sympathy, and in the Nov.
 2, 1999, general election, he received an unprecedented 532 write-in votes for the Township Committee.
-Mr. Richardt was subsequently fined $455 in Municipal Court, but not before stating his piece.
-At one point, he told the court that many people had offered him tips on how to beat the system.
+Mr. Richardt was fined $455 in Municipal Court, but not before stating his piece.
+At one point, he told the court that many people had offered him tips on beating the system.
 “I am not here to beat the system,” he declared.
 Richardt stated, “I am here to restore the system.”

 Irwin’s Darker Side

-While many remember Irwin’s iconic libertarian behavior, there are those that remember the darker side of Irwin’s behaviors.
+While many remember Irwin’s iconic libertarian behavior, some remember the darker side of Irwin’s behavior.
 Not everything Irwin did was positive.
-There are numerous stories around bigotry, homophobia, and lawlessness that led some members of the public despising his behavior and tactics.
+There are numerous stories about bigotry, homophobia, and lawlessness that led some members of the public to despise his behavior and tactics.
 Local Bob Cramer wrote us to tell us one such story.
-“When my younger brother died and his obit said , he leaves behind family and long time companion John .
-The following week he wrote letter to the editor in the Bernardsville news saying that my brother would burn in Hell .
-Screw you Irwin, you homophobic asshole.”
+“When my younger brother died, and his obit said , he left behind family and long-time companion John .
+The following week he wrote letter to the editor in the Bernardsville news saying that my brother would burn in Hell.
+Screw you, Irwin, you homophobic asshole.”

 Others remember the swastika Irwin had painted on the Grand Union with other messages as well.
 “Irwin wouldn’t have been tolerated in today’s society,” said a resident that wanted to remain nameless.
 “He sometimes would go way overboard in his tactics.
 I for one was not a fan of Irwin.”